iron-io/docs/mq/3/on-premise/installation/index.md

 <h2 id="manual">Manual Setup</h2>

-If you would like to manually set up IronMQ instead, follow the instructions below.
+If you would like to manually set up an instance of IronMQ instead, follow the instructions below.

 <h2 id="download">Download</h2>